Skip to:

 Interested in opportunities to support these inspiring students and join them in shaping the future?
 Contact us about sponsorship or volunteering!

 Oregon's Kitchen Table and PSU's College of Urban and Public Affairs partnered to launch the Hatfield Futures Project in 2022-2023.
-Teams presented their policy ideas to a panel of judges at Portland State University on April 22, 2023.
-Learn about the Hatfield Futures Showcase here and the 2023 Hatfield Futures Project Teams here
+As part of Hatfield Futures Project’s second year, teams presented their policy ideas to a panel of judges at Portland State University on March 23, 2024.
+Learn more about the 2024 teams and Showcase here and check out info about the 2023 Hatfield Futures Showcase here

 This project is named for Senator Mark O. Hatfield.
 Senator Hatfield represented Oregon in the US Senate for 30 years in addition to serving as Governor of Oregon, Oregon Secretary State, Oregon State Representative and Senator.
 Senator Hatfield believed strongly that Oregonians need to be engaged citizens if Oregon’s commitment to good government and active participation were to be fulfilled.